Model Comparison and Calibration Assessment: User Guide for Consistent Scoring Functions in Machine Learning and Actuarial Practice: Model Comparison and Selection with Consistent Scoring Functions

 (Strictly) consistent scoring functions for a functional are generally not unique.
 One obvious fact is that if $S(z,y)$ is (strictly) consistent for $T$, then $\widetilde{S}(z,y) = \lambda S(z,y) + a(y)$ is also (strictly) consistent for $T$ if $\lambda>0$.
 But the flexibility is usually much higher: For example, under richness conditions on $\F$ and smoothness assumptions on the score, any (strictly) $\F$-consistent score for the mean takes the form of a Bregman function

 where $\phi$ is (strictly) convex and $a$ is some function only depending on the observation $y$.
 For $a=0$ and $\phi(z) = z^2$, this nests the usual squared error; see Table \ref{tab:scoring_functions} for some examples.
-Note also that deviances of the exponential dispersion family are Bregman functions, see Eq.~(2.2.7) of \cite{Wuthrich2021StatisticalFoundations}.
+Note also that deviances of the exponential dispersion family are Bregman functions, see \cite{Saerens2000} and Eq.~(2.2.7) of \cite{Wuthrich2021StatisticalFoundations}.
+An example of this fact is given in \autoref{sec:tweedie deviance} for the Tweedie familiy.
 For the $\alpha$-quantile, under similar conditions, any (strictly) $\F$-consistent score takes the form

 called generalised piecewise linear, where $g$ is (strictly) increasing \cite{gneiting_2011}.
 The standard choice arises when $g(z) = z$ is the identity.
 Then \eqref{eq:piecewise linear} is often called piecewise linear loss, tick loss, or pinball loss.